nathang0147/verdict-oj/README.md

 ## Learning Objectives

-By following this project, students will learn:
+By working with this project, students will gain hands-on experience in:

-- Designing a class diagram from business requirements
+- Designing a class diagram based on business requirements.
-- Implementing a microservice repo approach
+- Implementing microservice architecture using a mono-repo approach.
-- Securing an application using JWT tokens with Passport and Asymmetric key secret
+- Securing an application with JWT tokens using Passport, along with asymmetric key encryption.
-- Utilizing Repository Pattern for 'database layer' combining Generic Pattern for reuse code
+- Utilizing the Repository Pattern for managing the database layer with reusable generic code.
-- Implementing the service layer and handling application exceptions
-- Object validation using JSR-303 and Spring Validation
-- Handling custom exceptions
-- Implementing pagination and REST API best practices
-- Using Spring Profiles for environment-specific configurations
-- Documenting APIs using OpenAPI and Swagger UI
-- Implementing business requirements and handling business exceptions
+- Setting up Redis for caching and message queues (via Azure Cache for Redis).
+- Configuring isolated-vm to run untrusted JavaScript code in a secure sandbox environment.
+- Writing unit tests with Jest.
-- Dockerizing the infrastructure
+- Dockerizing the infrastructure for seamless deployment.
-- Deployment
+- Deploying the system using Azure Web App services.

 ## License